quinscape/babel-plugin-automaton/docs/concepts.md

 We snapshot all HOC invocations around the default export though so that's another possibility for easy extension.

-Each view component will receive the Automaton `env` object as property automatically.
+Each view state component will receive the Automaton `env` object as property automatically.
 For other composites, you might have to use the `useAutomatonEnv` custom Hook provided by NPM "automaton-js".

 We support arbitrary preparation/deconstructing of constants at the top of the render method.
 Since conditional `const`